DIMO-Network/compass-poc/README.md

 - You'll need a reference to the v1 models for request/response: import v1 "buf.build/gen/go/nativeconnect/api/protocolbuffers/go/nativeconnect/api/v1"

 - add the token in the context for authenticating

+- After adding a VIN and getting the APPROVED response, we need to wait for the vehicle to drive before getting data eg. GetLastReportedPoints - it won't populate until car drives.